-Note issued shall be in a principal amount of RMB100,000 or integral multiples thereof.
+Note issued shall be in a principal amount of RMB1,000,000 or integral multiples of RMB100,000 in excess thereof.
 The Issuer will publicly announce the results of an Offer to Purchase as soon as practicable after the Offer to Purchase Payment Date.
 The Issuer will comply with Rule 14e-1 under the Exchange Act and any other securities laws and regulations thereunder to the extent such laws and regulations are applicable, in the event that the Issuer is required to repurchase Notes pursuant to an Offer to Purchase.